mdanter/bpms-customer-evaluation-demo/README.md

 See the tagged releases for the following versions of the product:

+- branch ER7 - with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.ER7, mock data populated in Process and Task dashboard, and migrated JBDS project from BRMS 5.3.

 - v0.5 with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.Beta, mock data populated in Process and Task dashboard, and migrated JBDS project from BRMS 5.3.

 - v0.4 with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.Beta, migrated JBDS project from BRMS 5.3.